yeshwanthsomu/Coronavirus-Tracker/README.md

 # Coronavirus-Tracker

-Welcome to the Coronavirus Tracker.
+Welcome to a Coronavirus Tracker.

 This R Code will show you three components, Coronavirus in Top Countries, and Coronavirus in US States.